ddev/ddev.com/src/content/blog/setting-up-a-go-development-environment.md

 ## Randy IDE of choice is Goland ([Min 23:50](https://youtu.be/IjrJw0Ay-dk?t=1547))

-Goland is very similar to PHPStorm and of course is made by the same JetBrains company.
+Goland is very similar to PhpStorm and of course is made by the same JetBrains company.

 One fantastic thing about Go is that there is only one way to format it ([Min 26:10](https://youtu.be/IjrJw0Ay-dk?t=1576)).
 It always uses tabs and the same indentation.
 It all follows the standards set by `gofmt`.